Core-halo scaling relations in self-interacting scalar field dark matter: Acknowledgements

 \section{Acknowledgements}

 JNLS and EMV acknowledge the support by the European Union and the Czech Ministry of Education, Youth and Sports (Project: MSCA Fellowships CZ FZU III -CZ$.02.01.01/00/22\_010/0008598$).
+This work was supported by the Ministry of Education, Youth and Sports of the Czech Republic through the e-INFRA CZ (ID:90254).
 TRD acknowledges the support by the Austrian Science Fund FWF through grant nr.
-P36331-N. This work was supported by the Ministry of Education, Youth and Sports of the Czech Republic through the e-INFRA CZ (ID:90254).
+P36331-N.